 1/2 teaspoon chili powder

 1/4 teaspoon cayenne pepper

 Gather the ingredients.

-In a large skillet or frying pan, saute bell pepper and onion in olive oil.
+In a large skillet or frying pan, sauté bell peppers and onion in olive oil over medium-high heat.

-Add the garlic salt, curry powder, chili powder, and cayenne pepper, and allow to cook, stirring frequently, until peppers and onion are soft, about 5 to 7 minutes.
+Add garlic salt, curry powder, chili powder, and cayenne pepper.
+Cook, stirring frequently, until peppers and onion are soft, about 5 to 7 minutes.
 Make sure to not overcook the bell peppers; they should be tender but not too soft.

-Divide the peppers between the four warmed flour tortillas.
-Add a bit of salsa and non-dairy sour cream to each, if using, and serve immediately.
+Divide peppers among 4 warmed flour tortillas.
+Add a bit of salsa and nondairy sour cream to each, if using, and serve immediately.

 - Super short on time or short on fresh spices?
-Toss in a half to two-thirds of a packet of taco seasoning in place of the individual spices, because why not?
+Toss in a half to two-thirds of a packet of taco seasoning in place of the individual spices.

 - Keep the hot sauce nearby, if that's your thing, and sneak in some homemade guacamole, if avocados are in season.

 - You can add in some meat substitute, lightly browned seitan or even a bit of sauteed or fried or baked tofu, if you want something a bit heartier.